What to Expect

 Consultation call:

-Consultation calls have two purposes: 1.
-To make sure that you and I are a good fit to work together, and 2.
-Getting all your upfront questions answered.
 I will come with some questions to make sure we’re a good fit and that we’re on the same page.
-I am also open to answering your questions and talking about any concerns you might have about getting started with therapy.
+I would also love to answer your questions and talking through any concerns you might have about getting started with therapy.

 Therapy sessions: